repositive/ui-library/README.md

 ```

 #### r-async-button
+Build on Dockyards [async-buttons](https://github.com/DockYard/ember-async-button).
 Async-buttons are similar to regular `r-button`s but can take a few extra options:

 - `action` - The name of the action which will be called on click.
 E.g.
 ```